 The primary focus of the SAB Foundation is to inspire entrepreneurship as a means to growing the South African economy.
 This in turn creates jobs and ignites a feeling of inspiration among others to do the same.
 The foundation’s target beneficiaries are women, South African youth, people living in rural areas and those living with disabilities.
 Investment is made into businesses that will benefit the target beneficiaries.

-The investment programmes are the Tholoana Enterprise Fund and the Social Innovation Awards.
+The investment programmes are the Tholoana Enterprise Programme and the Social Innovation Awards.

 Launched in 2011, the SAB Foundation Social Innovations Awards recognises and also invests in products and services that are “pro-poor” and address the challenges that our target beneficiaries face.